Editor’s Letter: Why I’m Starting a Substack in the Midst of My Voice (and Writing) Transformation

 Now feels like the perfect time to reveal (and flush out) a more personal side to my voice as I curate this intimate hub for sharing personal essays, asking pertinent questions, and conducting interviews with brilliant writers & creative folk.

-To receive the essays I post during this Substack adventure, you can choose a free or paid subscription for The Vital Creative Substack newsletter here:
+To receive the essays I post during this Substack adventure, you can choose a free or paid subscription for Casey Jacque’s Stack newsletter here:

 To the places that feed us: